GPU Acceleration of SQL Analytics on Compressed Data: Logical Operations

-\item \textbf{NOT Index mask}: We use the \texttt{complement\_index} primitive.
-Similar to the RLE case, we compute gaps between indices, and need to keep track of the column size.
-Notably, the output is in RLE format rather than an Index representation.
-This is because Index \textit{MaskColumn}s are assumed to be sparse, making their NOT result more continuous and thus well-suited for RLE. \end{myitemize}
+\item \textbf{NOT Index mask}: Use \texttt{complement\_index} primitive to compute gaps between indices, tracking column size.
+Output is in RLE format (not Index) because Index masks are sparse, making NOT results continuous and RLE-suited. \end{myitemize}